-- You must give specific examples here! - Who will be interested in the results described and why (benefit).
-For example, - Industry examples that could use the results for further development. - Research fields (give examples) - Expert users (clinicians, companies, services etc) - o Regulators - Types of policy makers that would use the results. - Associations who would be interested in the results. - Use a diagram to describe all the different target audiences. - Do not confuse this with communication to public audiences (2.3).
+- Detail the dissemination activities you will use. - Examples include: conferences, industry events, journal publications, workshops, social media, tradeshows, book chapter etc. - Describe who the target audiences are. - Who will be interested in the results described and why (benefit).
+For example, - Industry examples that could use the results for further development. - Research fields (give examples) - Expert users (clinicians, companies, services etc) - Regulators - Types of policy makers that would use the results. - Associations who would be interested in the results. - Do not confuse this with communication to public audiences (2.3). - Any activities should be included in work package table & Gantt chart (section 3.1). - Summarise each dissemination activity with specific & realistic details, using a table.
+For example: